ccarabine/junior-dev-talent/readme/docs/user_story_testing.md

 - 1.3 As a site user I can see a link in the footer to the site’s Facebook Business Page, so that I can follow the company on Facebook
 - 1.4 As a site user I can subscribe to get the newsletter, so that I can keep up to date with the company
 - 1.5 As a site user I can view the sites privacy policy, so that i can read more about the sites policy
-- 1.6 As a site user I can view the sites Terms of use policy, so that i can read more about the terms of use

 ___